-Seven Employers Who Say Apprentices are Good for Business!
+Seven Employers Who Say Apprentices are Good for Business!04 March 2019

-Here at the York, North Yorkshire and East Riding Enterprise Partnership (YNYER), we are joining forces with the Humber Local Enterprise Partnership to support businesses in taking benefit from employing apprentices.
-As part of a broad strategy to join up the skills needs of regional employers with the apprenticeship training, we have co-developed a toolkit that aims to ease the way for businesses as they navigate the levy and build apprentices into their long term business planning.
-The toolkit will be launched on December 3rd at an employer facing event in Beverley.
+We joined forces with the Humber Local Enterprise Partnership to support businesses in understanding the benefits of recruiting apprentices.
+As part of a broad strategy to join up the skills needs of regional employers with the apprenticeship training, we have worked together to develop an Employer’s Apprenticeship Toolkit that aims to ease the way businesses build apprentices into their long term business planning and navigate funding streams, including the apprenticeship levy..
+The toolkit is now live on our Growth Hub, How’s business, and you can access it here.

 The North York Moors National Park launched its apprenticeship programme in 2002, with a small team of environmental conservation apprentices.
 Since this time, the scheme has supported 120 young people to become ‘job ready’, directly addressing local skills shortages through their training and development programme.
 The Authority now employs 17 apprentices across business administration, tourism and conservation, making up 14% of total staff.
 The National Park was recently awarded a prestigious 2018 Princess Royal Training Award.